bmatsuo/lark/README.md

 ##Core Features

 - A simple to install, self-contained system.
+- Agnostic to target programing languages.
+It doesn't matter if you are writing Rust, Python, or Lua.
 - Builtin modules to simplify shell-style scripting.
+- Extensible module system allows sharing sophisticated scripting logic targeted at a specific use case.
 - The `LUA_PATH` environment variable is ignored.
 The module search directory is rooted under the project root for repeatable builds.
 - Optional command dependency checking and memoization through [external